bih/nexmo-developer/_documentation/stitch/concepts/conversations.md

 $ nexmo member:add YOUR_CONVERSATION_ID action=join channel='{"type":"app"}' user_id=YOUR_USER_ID
 ```

+> Users can also be added using the REST API or via one of the SDKs.

 ## List Users associated with a Conversation

-You can also list Users associated with a conversation via the command line:
+You can also list Users associated with a Conversation via the command line:

 ``` shell
 $ nexmo member:list CON-35663e9d-687f-4e5c-bd37-91837294bd76 -v